OssianGH/road-sim/README.md

 # RoadSim
-RoadSim a simulation of a traffic management system using PyGame.
+RoadSim a simulation of a traffic management system using PyGame and a multi-agent approach.
 It models the movement, turning, and stopping of vehicles and pedestrians through an intersection controlled by traffic lights.

 ## Installation